Nenotriple/img-txt_viewer/README.md

 # Usage

 Store images and text files in a single folder with identical names.
-- So 01.png and 01.txt and so on.
+- So 01.png, 01.txt, and so on.
 The names in each pair should match, but no particular formatting is required.

 Supported image types:
 - .png .jpg .jpeg .webp .bmp